citizensadvice/design-system/website/README.md

 npx serve build
 ```

-This uses `serve` which is included as a development dependency, but any static file server command will do.
+This uses `serve`, but any static file server command will do.